Lead, Director of EIS

-James Balog has been a leader in photographing, understanding and interpreting the natural environment for three decades.
-An avid mountaineer with a graduate degree in geography and geomorphology, James is equally at home on a Himalayan peak or a whitewater river; the African savannah or polar icecaps.
+For more than 30 years, photographer James Balog (“BAY-log”) has broken new conceptual and artistic ground on one of the most important issues of our era: human modification of our planet’s natural systems.
+An avid mountaineer with a graduate degree in geography and geomorphology, James is equally at home on a Himalayan peak or a whitewater river, the African savannah or polar icecaps.

 To reveal the impact of climate change, James founded the Extreme Ice Survey (EIS), the most wide-ranging, ground-based, photographic study of glaciers ever conducted.
-National Geographic showcased this work in the June 2007 and June 2010 issues.
-The project is also featured in the 2009 NOVA documentary Extreme Ice, and in the feature-length documentary, Chasing Ice.
+He and the EIS team are featured in the 2012 internationally acclaimed, Emmy award-winning documentary, Chasing Ice, and in the 2009 PBS/NOVA special, Extreme Ice.

-James lives in the Rocky Mountains, above Boulder, Colorado, with his wife, Suzanne, and his daughters Simone and Emily.
+James lives in the Rocky Mountains, near Boulder, Colorado, with his wife and two daughters.